 Recovering from an injury can be stressful and costly.
-Medical costs, loss of income, and mental anguish are common among those recuperating from an accident.
+Medical bills, loss of income, and mental anguish are common among those recuperating from an accident.

 If you or a family member experienced injury or illness caused by someone else’s negligence, you may be entitled to compensation through a personal injury settlement.

 In South Carolina, victims can recover economic, non-economic, and punitive damages for their losses.
-However, South Carolina caps non-economic damages in medical malpractice cases.
-The state also has a cap on punitive damages in all personal injury cases.
+South Carolina caps non-economic damages in medical malpractice cases, and also has a cap on punitive damages in all personal injury cases.

 To determine the value of your claim, ensure your legal rights are protected, and maximize your settlement, call the South Carolina personal injury lawyers at Joye Law Firm.